 Think Differently

-Recently, Scottish lecturer and researcher Cameron McEwan published a book on the idea of the Analogical city launched by architect Aldo Rossi (1931-1997).
+Recently, the Scottish educator and researcher Cameron McEwan published a book on the idea of the Analogical city launched by architect Aldo Rossi (1931-1997).
 In the Netherlands, Rossi is known for the Dutch editions of his most important books, The Architecture of the City (2002) and Scientific Autobiography (1994), as well as for the Bonnefanten Museum in Maastricht (1995), which he designed, and the retrospective exhibition of his graphic work at that museum (2015).
 Even with such a quick introduction, much has been said about Rossi’s oeuvre.
 Not only was it extensive, it was multifaceted.

 Rossi: Bonnefanten Museum, Maastricht

 Rossi was a neo-rationalist, who designed, built, wrote, theorized, taught, drew and painted.
 Not infrequently, that scope and multiplicity prompted schematic interpretations.
 One hears that The Architecture of the City represents theory in Rossi’s legacy, while Scientific Autobiography represents practice.
-Thus he would never have matched the architectural power of his white-painted residential buildings and schools North Italy, also not – or even not – in Maastricht.
-And so poetic, graphic work would contradict, or mystify, his rationalist writings.
+Thus he would never have matched the architectural power of his white-painted residential buildings and schools in North Italy, also not – or even not – in Maastricht.
+And so his poetic, graphic work would contradict, or mystify, his rationalist writings.

 The analogue city is eminently difficult to capture in such schematic representations of things (McEwan, by the way, is considerably more thorough in exploring these clichés and provides other, academic examples).
 Oddly enough, Rossi himself remained vague about his concept of the analog city.
 So a study of this concept is welcome, especially when conducted by an author at a distance from the architectural debate in Italy half a century ago.
 McEwan’s actualization of Rossi’s work does not stand alone.
 Consider, for example, The Urban Fact, A Reference Book on Aldo Rossi by Jelena Pančevac & Kersten Geers (2021) and Henk Engels’ dissertation Autonome architectuur en de stad: Ontwerp en onderzoek in het onderwijs van La Tendenza (Autonomous Architecture and the City: Design and Research in the Teaching of La Tendenza, 2023).